What Is Chickweed and How Do I Get Rid of It?

 One of the most common types of weeds found in grass is chickweed.
 It's a nuisance, but getting rid of it is easy!

 Chickweed is so adaptable it can be found in all lower 48 states.
-Many homeowners want to know how to get rid of it.
-But before tackling that, consider this: Chickweed is edible!
-Its leaves and flowers can garnish a salad or supplement recipes as a nutritional boost.
-Add it to stir-fry vegetables or pesto.
-Or, how about buttered chickweed as a side dish?
-No?
-Okay, back to how to get rid of it.
+Many homeowners want to know how to get rid of this grass and garden weed.
+Here’s what you need to know about chickweed, how to get rid of it and how to make use of it.

 Types of Chickweed